bhenbe/fractal-docs/docs/guide/core-concepts/context-data.md

  module.exports = {
  	context: {
- 		members: response // use the response as context data for our template.
+ 		members: memberData // use the response as context data for our template.
  	}
  };
  ```